Skip Navigation and Go To Content

 Avian Influenza: H5N1

 Influenza is classified by its surface proteins, hemagglutinin protein (H) and neuraminidase protein (N).
-For example, the influenza A that infected humans during the past winter months is influenza A (H1N1).
+For example, the influenza A viruses that infect humans during winter 2024/2025 are labeled H1N1 and H3N2.
+The number after the ‘H’ and ‘N’ refers to the protein subtype.

-• This is the first time we’ve found avian influenza in so many different types of mammals, and this provides many opportunities for the influenza virus to mutate and/or reassort, and possibly infect humans more easily.
+• This is the first time we’ve found avian influenza in so many different types of mammals.
+This provides many opportunities for the influenza virus to mutate and/or reassort and possibly infect humans more easily.

-• Although we’ve only seen three cases of humans infected with H5N1 from cows so far this year, as of May 30, 2024, there is a possibility that more cases will occur.
-With each case, it is more likely that the H5N1 influenza virus will change, and it’s possible that these changes may lead to greater communicability or more severe disease in humans.
+• With each human case, it is more likely that the H5N1 influenza virus will change and it’s possible that these changes may lead to greater communicability or more severe disease in humans.

 TEPHI’s Role in Detection and Response

 In collaboration with UTHealth Houston School of Public Health and Baylor College of Medicine, TEPHI established and is currently expanding the statewide Texas Wastewater Environmental Biomonitoring (TexWEB) network.
-On March 4, TexWEB detected an H5N1 signal in wastewater using technology that can identify new, as well as every known virus that is in the sample.
-Since the first detection, TexWEB has observed H5N1 in sites throughout the state.
-Soon after, TEPHI notified and briefed local, state, and federal partners, including the Texas Department of State Health Services, the Centers for Disease Control and Prevention, and local public health authorities and wastewater treatment facilities.
-While the virus has been detected in wastewater, the source of the virus is still unknown.
+While the virus has been detected in wastewater, the source of the virus in wastewater is still unknown.
 TexWEB continues to monitor H5N1 in wastewater with an eye toward any concerning genetic adaptations that might make it more transmissible to humans.

-As of May 30, the risk to the general population remains low.
+• As of January 6, 2025, CDC has determined that the risk to the general population remains low.

 • Should the virus change to spread more easily from person to person: